 IoT in Retail: The Benefits to the Retail Employee

 The internet of things (IoT) is one of the major initiatives that is revolutionizing retail.
 From the factory floor to store shelves, IoT technology like RFID sensors, beacons, digital kiosks and signage, video cameras, and smart shelves are providing retailers with new opportunities to improve the customer experience.
-Decisions are being made based on hard data rather than trial-and-error, and instead of caving in to doomsday predictions of years past,and the future has never looked brighter.
+Decisions are being made based on hard data rather than trial-and-error, and instead of caving in to doomsday predictions of years past, in-store shopping is on the rise and the future has never looked brighter.

 But what does all this mean to the retail employee?
 If technology is so effective at improving retail strategies, where does this leave the front-line team?

 While you might think that emerging IoT technology is encouraging a Darwinian cull of the weakest links, it is actually providing an opportunity for retail employees to step up their game.
 Leveraged as intended, it can make customer expectations easier to manage and, ultimately, will make it easier for them to do their job more effectively.

 IoT technology in action on the retail floor

 When in-store traffic began to decline, many retailers opted to reduce their floor staff in an effort to remain profitable.
 At their busiest times, this didn’t turn out to be a smart strategy as if stores were overcrowded, lines would mount, and service would suffer.